 The film has attracted support from groups across Europe and the Middle East.

-Morocco and Jordan, popular filming locations for movies set in the Middle East or unnamed, picturesque deserts, have secured their footholds in the motion picture industry by bolstering organizations such as and .
-“Mediterranean Fever” also represents just one of many projects backed by the Doha Film Institute’s “to provide mentorship, nurturing, and hands-on development for filmmakers from Qatar and around the world,” with countries elsewhere in the Persian Gulf making similar investments.
+Morocco and Jordan, popular filming locations for movies set in the Middle East or unnamed, picturesque deserts, have secured their footholds in the motion picture industry by bolstering organizations such as the Moroccan Center for Cinematography and the Jordanian Royal Film Commission.
+“Mediterranean Fever” also represents just one of many projects backed by the Doha Film Institute’s “Qumra” initiative “to provide mentorship, nurturing, and hands-on development for filmmakers from Qatar and around the world,” with countries elsewhere in the Persian Gulf making similar investments.

 Haj will have to navigate a complicated geopolitical environment.